Before getting started, you will want to make sure you have access to the following software:

 $ /path/to/espresso/bin/bands.x < input-file.in > output-file.out

-After doing this, you will execute plotband.x
+After doing this, you will execute plotband.x, also located in

-.
+bin.
 Executing this will prompt you for 1) an input file, 2) an

 energy range, 3) an output file(xmgr format) name, and 4) the output

-file name for the postscript (.ps
+file name for the postscript (.ps) plot generated.

 For this example, I use